openintegrationhub/openintegrationhub/CONTRIBUTING.md

 In addition to the previously defined definition of done some rules only apply for outputs of type code:

+- Workgroup consensus about functionality i.e. each teamlead approved the pull request
 - Code is compliant with [styleguide](Guidelines/styleGuide.md)
 - Code is compliant with [devops/operations guidelines](Guidelines/serviceOperations.md)
-- Documentation have been updated (See DoD for documents)
+- Dependent documentation have been updated (See DoD for documents)
 - New modules are defined in package.json
 - All new features are tested in development mode (unit tests)
 - Once we have integration tests: